“Why Bruce Blakeman Can’t Win New York in 2026 — And Why I Can”

 Side-by-Side: Management for New York

-| Category | JSA2026 | Elise Stefanik |
+| Category | JSA2026 | Bruce Blakeman |

 |---|---|---|

-| Footprint | Lived across NYC boroughs, LI, & upstate; built small businesses; launched BETTR. | Albany roots; DC-centered career; national profile. |
+| Footprint | Lived across NYC boroughs, Long Island, and upstate; built from the ground up; launched BETTR. | County executive lane; strongest within Nassau-style politics. |

-| Plans on the page | R3A clocks/sunsets • Property-tax swap • Nuclear NY • MTA overhaul • Mental Health First | General priorities; limited NY-specific execution detail. |
+| Plans on the page | Day One orders • R3A clocks/sunsets • Nuclear NY • MTA overhaul • Mental Health First | Strong messaging; limited statewide execution detail beyond talking points. |

-| Coalition reach | Independents, suburban moderates, working-class Dems, civil-liberty voters. | Traditional GOP + national donor lane; suburban ceiling persists. |
+| Coalition reach | Independents, suburban moderates, working-class Dems, civil-liberty voters. | Traditional GOP base + “tough on crime” branding; NYC/suburban ceiling persists. |

-| Transparency | Public dashboards, fix-by deadlines, contract/change-order disclosure. | Conventional oversight posture. |
+| Transparency | Public dashboards, fix-by deadlines, contract/change-order disclosure. | Conventional oversight posture; not built around statewide receipts. |

-| Electability math | NYC 25–30% • Suburbs +10 • Upstate 65–70% = statewide path. | Upstate strength; NYC/suburban gap remains. |
+| Electability math | NYC 25–30% • Suburbs +10 • Upstate 65–70% = statewide path. | Upstate + base strength; NYC/suburban gap remains difficult to close. |

 Coalitions We Grow (Where the Votes Are)